 - Environment and Health (specialist and major options)

-- Genes, Genetics and Biotechnology (specialist and major options)
+- Fundamental Genetics and its Applications (specialist and major options)

 - Global Health (specialist and major options)